-Pursuant to the CEQA111 and Rule 2.4, the Commission acts as the designated lead agency to consider the environmental consequences of projects that are subject to the Commission's approval to determine any potential environmental impacts, to avoid adverse effects, investigate alternatives, and ensure that any affected environmental impact is restored or otherwise mitigated to the fullest extent possible under CEQA.
-All telephone corporations, including interconnected VoIP service providers, that are limited facilities-based or non-facilities-based are not subject to CEQA review because it can be seen with certainty that there is no possibility that granting these licenses will have an adverse impact on the environment.112
+Pursuant to the CEQA and Rule 2.4, the Commission acts as the designated lead agency to consider the environmental consequences of projects that are subject to the Commission's approval to determine any potential environmental impacts, to avoid adverse effects, investigate alternatives, and ensure that any affected environmental impact is restored or otherwise mitigated to the fullest extent possible under CEQA.
+All telephone corporations, including interconnected VoIP service providers, that are limited facilities-based or non-facilities-based are not subject to CEQA review because it can be seen with certainty that there is no possibility that granting these licenses will have an adverse impact on the environment.

 Full facilities-based voice, including interconnected VoIP, service providers, are subject to CEQA review.
-Service providers who intend to construct only those types of facilities which are highly likely to be categorically exempt from CEQA may utilize the Energy Division's 21-day expedited CEQA review process, as outlined in Appendix H. This 21-day review process has routinely been granted on an individual application basis, and the Commission extends this process on an industry-wide basis to full facilities-based voice providers, including interconnected VoIP.113 In their CPCN applications, applicants should indicate that they comply with applicable sections of Rule 3.1 and list the categorical exemptions relevant to their proposed projects, as requested in the CPCN form (questions 13-15) included in Appendix C.
+Service providers who intend to construct only those types of facilities which are highly likely to be categorically exempt from CEQA may utilize the Energy Division's 21-day expedited CEQA review process, as outlined in Appendix H. This 21-day review process has routinely been granted on an individual application basis, and the Commission extends this process on an industry-wide basis to full facilities-based voice providers, including interconnected VoIP.
+In their CPCN applications, applicants should indicate that they comply with applicable sections of Rule 3.1

-111 Public Resources Code § 21000 et seq.
+&lt;sup>111 Public Resources Code § 21000 et seq.